Why it matters

 The central idea of Sandpaper is almost embarrassingly simple.
 Represent the surface as a

-one- or two-dimensional height map h(x).
-When the user's joystick is at
+one-dimensional height map h(x).
+When the user's joystick is at position

-position x, compute the local slope Δh/Δx and push back with a
+x, compute the local slope dh/dx and push back with a horizontal

 Drag on the surface below.
-The red arrow shows the force the motor produces at your current position — pointing down the slope, stronger where the bump is steeper.
-Adjust the bump height and spacing to feel (well, see) how "roughness" changes.
+The red arrow is the force the motor produces — pointing down the slope, stronger where the bump is steeper.
+The small trace at the top shows the force history as you stroke, which is exactly what your arm integrates into a perception of "texture."

 Recreated after Figure 2 of the paper.
 The motor never tells your hand "there's a bump here" — it only pushes left or right with the right strength, and your brain synthesizes the bump.